rokdd/poe-m/README.md

 ## Todo

-- function for adding new shell script or poe-project by albert launcher
 - explain how to setup poe
 - check how poe can work globally
 - check for icon in the same folder